ALGIM carries out an annual survey of all local government websites throughout New Zealand.

 These reports are a reflection of your website at the time the assessment was carried out, and don't reflect changes made since the review period.

-The 2019 Web Audit Snapshot Survey is now open.
-Find out more here.
+The 2019 Web Audit Snapshot Survey is closed.

 The top performing websites in our 2018 web audit were: